SciML/DiffEqDocs.jl/docs/src/types/discrete_types.md

 the number of iterations will change.
 And if `tstops` is not empty, the solver will revert to the standard behavior of fixed timestep methods, which is "step to each tstop".

-## Special Solver Options

-## Special Solution Fields

-None.
-The Discrete type is as basic as it gets.